FTHPC/FaultSight/README.md

 Need more help?
 -----
-Use the [wiki](https://github.com/einarhorn/FaultSight/wiki) for now.
+Please use the [wiki](https://github.com/einarhorn/FaultSight/wiki) for now.
 More detailed documentation will be uploaded shortly.